Get the lowdown on 3DXML — from its origin story to its main advantages.

 Learn more about file types similar to 3DXML.

 Learn more about these files — used for 3D models in CAD by architects and designers.

 Get to know JT files, 3D models designed to be shared and edited by multiple parties.

-Discover more about these 3D-modelling files, which the programme Autodesk Maya uses.
+Discover more about these 3D-modeling files, which the program Autodesk Maya uses.